RamyaKappagantu/chaoss-augur-gsoc-22/README.md

 Status:

-I found the links provided for pull_request_reports.py, contributor_reports.py and augur worker links as broken and raised a PR for the same:
+I found the links provided for pull_request_reports.py, contributor_reports.py and augur worker links as broken and raised PR's for the same:

 https://github.com/chaoss/community/pull/340